near/docs/docs/validator/staking.md

 ![](assets/validators%20%281%29.png)

-To learn more about how validators are chosen, take a look at the Validator FAQ \(coming soon\).
+To learn more about how validators are chosen, take a look at the [Validator FAQ](../validator/validator-faq.md).

 ### See current list of Validators and stake amounts